florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 <img src=".Active Email Editior EN media/ShowVeilArtProperty.png">

 ## 4.7 The footer
 The footer itself does not have any special properties.
 However it is important to remember that the fields below the footer font colour are static labels only.
 Meaning that they are just the indicator of what is going to be shown behind it.
 Things like the postal code, address etc. are taken dynamically from the database and are not shown in the preview.
-In the current iteration of the editor we allow the label (indicators) to be changed but the dynamic values taken from the database will remain the same and are unchangeable for now. **NEEDS TO BE REPHRASED**
+In the current iteration of the editor we allow the label (indicators) to be changed but the dynamic values taken from the database cannot be changed with the editor.

 **Important!:** *Now that we have gone through the entire e-mail lay-out it is important to remember to press save as described in [chapter 4.3](#43-saving-and-undoing-progress).*